-Other Income (Expense).
-Other expense for the six months ended June 30, 2014 was \$2.0 million compared to \$5.6 million for the same period in 2013.
-Other expense for the first six months of 2014 was primarily comprised of \$2.1 million interest expense associated with the Original Term Loan Agreement executed in December 2012 and the Amended and Restated Term Loan Agreement executed in April 2014.

-In comparison, other expense for the first six months of 2013 was primarily comprised of a \$3.3 million decrease in the fair value of the common and preferred stock warrants and \$2.3 million interest expense associated with the Original Term Loan Agreement.
-The decrease in interest expense during the first six months of 2014 compared to the same period in 2013 is due to the decrease in the interest rate on our outstanding debt from 14% to 11.5% in conjunction with the Amended and Restated Term Loan Agreement, which was executed in April 2014.
+Other Income and Expense.
+Other expense for the three months ended March 31, 2015 and 2014 was \$0.8 million and \$1.1 million.
+Other expense for the first quarter of 2015 was primarily comprised of \$0.8 million of interest expense associated with the Amended and Restated Term Loan Agreement, which was executed in April 2014.
+In comparison, other expense for the first quarter of 2014 was primarily comprised of \$1.1 million interest expense associated with the Original Term Loan Agreement, which was executed in December 2012.
+The decrease in interest expense during the first quarter of 2015 compared to the same period in 2014 is due to the decrease in the interest rate on our outstanding debt from 14% to 11.5%.